 - Write down the guaranteed income.

 - Determine how much you want to allocate to each sinking fund.
-For a sinking fund budget, this includes the amount you plan to save and give.
+A sinking fund budget includes the amount you plan to save and give.

 - Make sure your expenses or less than income.